Argmaster/pygerber/examples/pillow_api.md

 rendered_image.show()
 ```

-There is a shortcut for render and save
+There is a shortcut to render and save

 ```python
 from pygerber import pillow